Fashion Secrets

 An example?

-In 1926, the then well-known professor of industrial relations at the University of Pennsylvania, George W. Taylor, developed and introduced a peculiar theory into the economic environment, theHemline Index”, or “the hem index”.
+In 1926, the then well-known professor of the chair in 'industrial relations' at the 'University of Pennsylvania', George W. Taylor, developed and introduced a peculiar theory into the economic environment, the 'Hemline Index', or 'the hem index'.

 In short, hems fluctuated based on stock prices and gross domestic product.

-And clothing wasn't one of them.
+And clothing was not among them.

 And in more pleasant times?